NOMAD Grill & Smoker

 Outside shell temps stay remarkably low due to the multi-layer construction and heat sink integration — allowing you to set your rig on a lot of unconventional surfaces.

 We often use the grill on wooden or metal tables and the like, but we always recommend starting on a non-sensitive surface until you have a good feel for the heat on the exterior of the grill.
 We never recommend placing your grill directly on a plastic table, a fiberglass or a composite surface.

 When cooking’s complete, close the intake & exhaust vents, latch the hood closed, and the fire snuffs out — the unit cools quickly (20-40 minutes) and is ready to stow & go.

 If you’re in a hurry, properly dispose of your remaining coals and the grill will cool in just a few minutes.

 Currently, we offer the single size you see on the NOMAD Grill & Smoker's product page.
 When closed, it measures 20.5" x 13.5" x 9.5".
 When it's open, it measures 20.5" x 27.5" x 4.75".
 The weight is 28 pounds with a single grate and 31 pounds with two grates.

 Are there any other colors?

-At the moment you can have any color you want — as long as it’s Gunmetal Gray & Blue.
-All the blue accent colors (food-grade silicone parts) are interchangeable with a few common tools.
+Yes, we offer anodized Gunmetal Gray grill with food-grade silicone accent parts available in Blue, Black, Orange and Green.
+All those accent colors are interchangeable with a few common tools.
 Soon, we’ll offer custom color kits that allow you to customize your Nomad.

 Do you offer financing?

-Yes, we offer multiple interest-free financing/ payment options (e.g., Klarna, Shop Pay Installments, PayPal, etc.)
+Yes, we offer multiple interest-free financing/ payment options (e.g., Shop Pay Installments, PayPal, etc.)